 Events to check out:

 - Ultra South Africa is Africa’s largest electronic music festival.
-Held in March at the Johannesburg Expo Centre, it lasts for two days and has a sister event in Cape Town.
+Held at the end of February or in early March at the Johannesburg Expo Centre, it lasts for two days and has a sister event in Cape Town.

 - The Rand Show is a Johannesburg institution with over 125 years of history.
 The lifestyle expo is held over 10 days in April and includes everything from fairground rides and fashion shows to military displays and cooking competitions.